 The team’s property lawyers regularly handle a large volume of site acquisitions and site sharing between operators, variations to allow for equipment upgrades as well as advising on the specific requirements of retailers of communication devices.

 Our commercial lawyers are well placed to advise on a variety of areas including; regulatory law, joint ventures, commercial contracts (both Private and Public Sector), partnerships, public procurement, intellectual property issues, data protection and freedom of information, as well as commercial and services contracts disputes.

-The law relating to utilities has become increasingly complex since privatisation in the late 20th century.
-Our work in this field requires us to keep up to date both with legal changes and with technical developments.
+Since privatisation in the 20th century, law relating to utilities has become increasingly complex.
+Our work in this field requires us to keep up to date not just with changes in the law but also with technical developments.

 Where we are not acting for the promoters of a major scheme we are often instructed by utilities who need to ensure that proper legal arrangements are in place to safeguard their rights and property.

 Whether we are advising a promoter, developer or utility, our specialist construction team is on hand to advise on contracts, arrangements, and any potentially contentious matter that may arise.
 Working in tandem with them, our development, planning and environment lawyers are on hand to ensure that all regulations are followed, and agreements correctly agreed.